-Main criteria Reference scheme documents COSMOS ORGANIC COSMOS NATURAL COSMOS CERTIFIED COSMOS APPROVED Formulations Standard: Chapter 7, Appendix V, Appendix VI minimum of 20% of organic content or at least 10% for rinse-off product, non-emulsified aqueous products, and products with at least 80% minerals or ingredients of mineral origin at least 95% of the PPAI must be organic origin the remaining PPAI must be organic if they are listed in Appendix VI the CPAI listed in Appendix VII must be organic maximum of 2% of petrochemical moieties (Appendix V) presence of organic ingredient base formulas without organic ingredients • no organic content Packaging & Fabrics Standard: Chapter 8.3, 8.4, Appendix IX primary, secondary packaging and fabric components must be validated and compliant minimisation of direct and indirect environmental impacts of packaging and revision compulsory each 3 years primary packaging must be validated and compliant N.A.
-Manufacturing and storage Standard: Chapter 8.1, 8.2 avoid any confusion or risk to the integrity of the products prevent contamination of the ingredients and the products N.A.
-Environ- mental Management Standard: Chapter 9 an environmental management plan must be p every cleaning/disinfection product used must l pliant N.A.
+Main criteria Reference scheme documents COSMOS ORGANIC COSMOS NATURAL COSMOS CERTIFIED COSMOS APPROVED Formulations Standard: Chapter 7, Appendix V, Appendix VI minimum of 20% of organic content or at least 10% for rinse-off product, non-emulsified aqueous products, and products with at least 80% minerals or ingredients of mineral origin at least 95% of the PPAI must be organic origin the remaining PPAI must be organic if they are listed in Appendix VI the CPAI listed in Appendix VII must be organic maximum of 2% of petrochemical moieties (Appendix V) no minimum of organic content maximum of 2% of petrochemical moieties (Appendix V) presence of organic ingredient base formulas without organic ingredients no organic content Packaging & Fabrics Standard: Chapter 8.3, 8.4, Appendix IX primary, secondary packaging and fabric comp validated and compliant minimisation of direct and indirect environment packaging and revision compulsory each 3 year tal impacts of primary packaging must be validated and compliant N.A.
+Manufacturing and storage Standard: Chapter 8.1, 8.2 avoid any confusion or risk to the integrity of the prevent contamination of the ingredients and the prevent contamination of the ingredients.
+N.A.
+Environ- mental Management Standard: Chapter 9 an environmental management plan must be p every cleaning/disinfection product used must pliant N.A.